V-Model development techniques to design | Dorleco

 9. Low Level of Client Involvement

-Cons: User acceptability testing and requirements phases are usually the only times that customers or stakeholders are communicated with.
-This can result in a lack of ongoing contact and feedback throughout the development process.
+Cons: User acceptability testing and requirements phases are usually the only times we communicate with customers or stakeholders.
+Consequently, this limited interaction can lead to a lack of ongoing contact and feedback throughout the development process.

-cons: The V-Model may face challenges when working on large, complicated projects with requirements that are not completely understood up front.
+Cons: The V-Model may confront challenges when large, complicated projects do not completely understand their requirements upfront.
 An iterative and more flexible approach may be more appropriate in some circumstances.

 Conclusion: